myrrlyn/Klaus-SLP/README.md

 # Klaus' Senior Leadership Practicum

+The practical application of leadership and management skills learned over four years at Culver.

-HTML and CSS files holding Klaus' SLP at Culver Military Academies.
+HTML and CSS files holding Klaus' SLP at Culver Military Academies, and a Git Tutorial.